Peter Segal: Career

 Segal began his career writing and directing television.
 In 2002, he created the NBC sitcom Hidden Hills (2002–2003).
 In 1995, he formed his production company, Callahan Filmworks, along with long-time producing partner Michael Ewing.
 Segal made his feature film directorial debut in 1994 with Naked Gun 33 1/3: The Final Insult, starring Leslie Nielsen and George Kennedy.
 Segal directed Chris Farley and David Spade in Tommy Boy (1995).
 Although it received mixed reviews at the time of release and was considered a commercial disappointment, Tommy Boys reputation has grown over the years and it is considered in some quarters a "now-iconic cult classic."

 Segal directed the comedy film My Fellow Americans (1996), starring Jack Lemmon, James Garner, and Lauren Bacall.
 The film received mixed reviews from critics.
-It holds a 47% rating on Rotten Tomatoes based on 60 reviews and with an average rating of 5.3/10: "It doesn't commit any impeachable offenses, but My Fellow Americans lacks strong regulatory oversight of its toothless political satire and misuse of comedic talent."
+It holds a 47% rating on Rotten Tomatoes based on 60 reviews and with an average rating of 5.3/10: "It doesn't commit any impeachable offences, but My Fellow Americans lacks strong regulatory oversight of its toothless political satire and misuse of comedic talent."
 Co-star Garner was not impressed by Segal, writing in his memoirs that Segal "was a self appointed genius who didn't know his ass from second base and Jack and I both knew it."

 Segal next directed the comedy Nutty Professor II: The Klumps (2000), starring Eddie Murphy.
 The film was very successful, grossing $42.5 million in its opening weekend, the then-highest opening weekend for an Eddie Murphy film.
 The film grossed $166.3 million worldwide.
 Critically, however, the film did not fare as well: on Rotten Tomatoes, the film has an approval rating of 27% and an average rating of 4.5/10, based on reviews from 89 critics.
 The site's review says, "While Eddie Murphy is still hilarious as the entire Klump family, the movie falls apart because of uneven pacing, a poor script, and skits that rely on being gross rather than funny."
-On Metacritic, the film has a score of 38 out of 100, a score which indicates a generally unfavorable response based on reviews from 34 critics.
+On Metacritic, the film has a score of 38 out of 100, a score which indicates a generally unfavourable response based on reviews from 34 critics.